Create a hearty man breakfast in the dutch oven that will keep your rugged guy filled all day long. The recipe is at the bottom of the post.

 The last time we made this on vacation, we wrapped the leftovers up in our Dutch Oven Liner and put it in our cooler.
 It made for a great lunch when we were out exploring.

-He loves crispy edges!
+Eric loves the crispy edges!
 Don’t things just taste better baked in the dutch oven?

 - 1 lb ground sausage